-Refer to the system diagram in Section 7.
+Refer to the system diagrams in Section 7.

-CAN Network: Handles internal communications between the gun control cards, iFlow modules, and the iControl PC, and with other iControl consoles.
+CAN Network: Handles communications between the gun control cards, iFlow modules, and the iControl PC, and with other iControl consoles.

-Ethernet Network: Handles external communications between the iControl system and remote devices such as optional in/out positioners, reciprocators, and analog scanners.
+Ethernet Network: Handles communications between the iControl system and remote devices such as optional in/out positioners, reciprocators, and scanners.